 This article describes how to automatically recode the labels in categorical variables similar to below:

-To new numeric variables, quantifying the information contained within the labels of input variable(s):
+To new numeric midpoint values, quantifying the information contained within the labels of input variable(s):

 - Select the variable you want to recode in the Data Sets tree.